 But it’s just more of the same.
 Restriction, deprivation, hunger, frustration, and feelings of failure.

 And now you’re in a cycle of chronic dieting.
 Trying a new diet every few months.
 Then every few weeks.
 And nothing is working!
 And you keep gaining weight!
-And you’re freaking the fuck out because what the fuck is happening you’re doing ALL the diets and thinking about food constantly and you’re always hungry and you always want a donut and you don’t even like donuts and oooooh there are cookies in the break-room but no you can’t eat those but you want them so bad but no you’re too fat stop thinking about those cookies . . . .
+And you’re freaking out because wtf is happening you’re doing ALL the diets and thinking about food constantly and you’re always hungry and you always want a donut and you don’t even like donuts and oooooh there are cookies in the break-room but no you can’t eat those but you want them so bad but no you’re too fat stop thinking about those cookies . . . .

 This is dieting.
 It leads to weight gain, not weight loss.
 Period.